TomJGooding/textual-colorpicker/README.md

 Textual apps run in the terminal, which work in terms of character cells rather than pixels.
-This means you obviously can't have the same fine-grained control for this color picker as usual.
+This means you obviously can't have the same fine-grained control with the mouse for this color picker as usual.

 ## Contributing